 Lexington

 "Now more than ever our community is relying on our public spaces for our physical and mental well-being.
-Equitable access to quality parks, trails, and other green spaces has always been a goal for Lexington, and our participation with Civic Commons will allow us to explore more ways to reach that goal."
+Equitable access to quality parks, trails and other green spaces has always been a goal for Lexington, and our participation with Reimagining the Civic Commons will allow us to explore more ways to reach that goal."

 –Monica Conrad, Director Parks and Recreation, Lexington-Fayette Urban County Government

-In Lexington, we are excited about the Town Branch Commons and our series of connected parks.
-We believe in the power of quality public space to bring us together and enrich our city.
+In Lexington, we are excited about weaving the Reimagining the Civic Commons principles throughout our county's public realm.
+We believe in the power of public policy and resident engagement to bring us together and improve our community.

 A Collaborative Effort